Urigo/merge-graphql-schemas/README.md

   * Reduces the complexity of Graphql server implementation.
   * Modularize type and resolver files.

-**NOTE:** This pkg is **no longer being actively maintained**, if you'd like to maintain this pkg please express interest by opening an issue.

 ## Table of Contents

 - [Install](#install)